 If you or someone you care about has been injured on the job, it is crucial that you document your injury as thoroughly as possible.
 Getting immediate medical attention will assist you greatly in recovering the workers’ compensation you are entitled to.
 Contact the legal team at Ramos & Ramos as soon as possible to find out if you can file a claim.

 Can A Workers’ Compensation Claim Jeopardize My Employment?

 A lot of injured works are reluctant to file workers’ comp claims out of fear that they will lose their job.
 Filing a workers’ comp claim cannot impact your job security.
 Companies often maintain workers’ compensation insurance, so they do not have to pay injured employees out of company money.

 Instead of having funds for injured workers come out of a company’s payroll, their compensation is handled through the insurance company.
 For this reason, it does not impact their job security as it is not technically viewed as a financial loss or obligation.

 Hire A Workers’ Compensation Attorney To Protect Your Legal Rights

-If you were injured on the job, it is crucial to understand what benefits are available to you under New York State’s Workers’ Compensation laws.
+If you were injured on the job, it is crucial to understand what benefits are available to you under New York State’s Workers’ Comp laws.
 Speaking with an attorney from Ramos & Ramos can help you better understand what compensation and benefits you are entitled to.